 The truth about music sales

-This article was written in 2016 and in 2022 it also had a video version.
+This article was written in 2016 and in 2022 it also got a video version.
 If you prefer to listen, then watch the video.

 cover black